paulina-grunwald/Blockchain-courses/Ethereum Blockchain Developer Build Projects Using Solidity (Udemy)/Course key learning points.md

 - In order to see all commands we can use command __admin__.
 - In order to create new account: __personal.newAccount();___.
 The new accounts are stored in ~AppData/Roaming/Ethereum/keystore in your user folder.
-So to summarize we have a blockchain running somwhere we connect to it and then run Javascript commands on this blockchain node.
-The blockchainnode will translate it either as a new transaction or read data from already downloaded blocks.
+So to summarize we have a blockchain running somewhere we connect to it and then run Javascript commands on this blockchain node.
+The blockchain node will translate it either as a new transaction or read data from already downloaded blocks.
+- __eth.syncing__
+- all the comands can be found on Go Etherum github website.

 ### Types of blockchain